GoogleCloudPlatform/click-to-deploy/k8s/etcd/README.md

 ## Quick install with Google Cloud Marketplace

-Get up and running in just a few clicks!
+Get up and running with a few clicks!
 Install this etcd app to a Google Kubernetes Engine cluster in Google Cloud Marketplace by following these
 [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/etcd).

 ## Command line instructions